Ajitwaman980/BookRental-Backend/README.md

 The Book Rental API is a production-grade RESTful backend built with Node.js, Express.js, and MongoDB.
 It provides a complete system for user authentication, book listing, and book rental management.
 Designed with real-world use cases in mind, this API simulates a scalable and secure online book rental platform

+## 📌 Problem Statement

+Many people have books they don’t use often.
+Others want to read those books without buying them.
+This API lets users **share their books**, **search available books by city or title**, and **rent them for a small fee** — all through a secure and scalable backend.

+---

 ---

 ## Features